paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

      ```
      johnlennon-app\johnlennon-cit-90day
      ```
-   - Set **"CommonName"** to the subject/domain of the target template.
+   - You will recall that Wildcards are currently supported by the domains listed in in your CITs.

-     In non-prod environments there is no requirement to own the domain so we advise you to set this value to something uniquely identifiable for **yourself**.
+     **Carefully** set **"CommonName"** on the TLSPC Certificate to be a subdomain thereof.
-     For Example, George Harrison could use
+     For Example, John Lennon set his "90 day" domain to `johnlennon.com` so he could use
      ```
-     www.georgeharrison.com
+     www.johnlennon.com
      ```
    - **"ValidityHours"** is the number of hours your certificates should be considered valid.
      A Zero "0" here indicates you are willing to inherit this setting from the Zone's Issuing Template.